camour/hackaton_backend/README.txt

 Purpose:
 This repository is part of hackathon project and implements a part of the Infrastructure Node of the OMEM2M architecture.
 Let's keep in mind we have 4 nodes for the whole hackathon project: Sensors, Gateway (Middle Node), Infrastructure Node, User Web application
-To be more precised, the Infrastructure Node hosts 2 main softwares : the IN-CSE eclipse software AND a node server to handle and send notifications to the user web app.
+Here we will focus on the the Infrastructure Node part.
+To be more precised, the Infrastructure Node hosts 2 main softwares :
+		- the IN-CSE eclipse software
+			AND
+		- a Node JS server to handle subscription and send notifications to the user web app as well as the login/logout part of the user web app

-This repository is the code for the node server.
+This repository is the code for this Node JS server.
-The goal of this node server is to forward patients'datas (acceleration and temperature) from the gateway to the web application running on chrome navigator
+The goal of this Node JS server is to forward patients'datas (acceleration and temperature) from the gateway to the web application that is running on the Chrome navigator
-Thus we can consider this node server as an interface between our Middle Node (raspberry pi 3) and our user web application.
-Everytime the Middle Node receives data from the sensors, the Middle Node sends this data to our node server.
-The node server then sends a notification (that contains data) to the user web app.
+Thus we can consider this Node JS server as an interface between our Middle Node (raspberry pi 3) and our user web application.
+Everytime the Middle Node receives data from the sensors, the Middle Node sends this data to our Node JS Server.
+The Node JS server then sends a notification (that contains data) to the user web app.

 Project installation :